Europe Flexible Packaging Market Analysis by Mordor Intelligence

 |---|---|---|---|

-| Surge in Demand for Recyclable Mono-Material Films Driven by EU Circular Economy Targets | +0.8% | EU-wide, strongest in Germany and Netherlands | Medium term (2-4 years) |
+| Surge in Demand for Recyclable Mono-Material Films Driven by EU Circular Economy Targets | +0.9% | EU-27, with early adoption in Germany, France, and Benelux | Medium term (2-4 years) |

-| Accelerated Growth of E-Commerce Elevating Demand for Flexible Mailer & Protective Formats | +0.6% | Western Europe core, expanding to Eastern Europe | Short term (≤ 2 years) |
+| Accelerated Growth of E-Commerce Elevating Demand for Flexible Mailer and Protective Formats in Europe | +0.7% | Pan-European, strongest in UK, Germany, and Nordic markets | Short term (≤ 2 years) |

-| Consumer Shift Toward Convenience & Portion-Control Products Boosting Flexible Pouch Adoption | +0.4% | Urban centers across EU, led by UK and Germany | Long term (≥ 4 years) |
+| Consumer Shift Toward Convenience and Portion-Control Products Boosting Flexible Pouch Adoption | +0.5% | Western Europe, urban centers in Spain, Italy, and France | Medium term (2-4 years) |

-| Technological Advances in High-Barrier Co-Extrusion Enhancing Shelf-Life for Ready Meals | +0.3% | Food processing hubs in Germany, France, Italy | Medium term (2-4 years) |
+| Technological Advances in High-Barrier Co-Extrusion Enhancing Shelf-Life for Ready Meals | +0.3% | Germany, UK, France, with spillover to Central Europe | Long term (≥ 4 years) |

-| Rising Penetration of Digital & Hybrid Printing Enabling Short Runs and Mass Personalisation | +0.2% | Manufacturing centers in Germany, Italy, Poland | Short term (≤ 2 years) |
+| Rising Penetration of Digital and Hybrid Printing Enabling Short Runs and Mass Personalization | +0.2% | Western Europe, premium segments in Italy, France, and UK | Medium term (2-4 years) |

-| Rapid Expansion of European Pet-Food Industry Using Retort & Stand-Up Pouches | +0.3% | Pet ownership growth regions: Germany, UK, France | Medium term (2-4 years) |
+| Rapid Expansion of the European Pet-Food Industry Using Retort and Stand-Up Pouches | +0.3% | Germany, UK, France, and Nordic markets | Short term (≤ 2 years) |

 | Source: Mordor Intelligence | |||

-Surge in Demand for Recyclable Mono-Material Films Driven by EU Circular Economy Targets
+Surge in Demand for Recyclable Mono-Material Films Driven by EU Circular-Economy Targets

 Technological Advances in High-Barrier Co-Extrusion Enhancing Shelf-Life for Ready Meals